edgemali/edgemali.github.io/docs/2023/index.en.md

 > An application form is opened for general participations, refer to [apply](./application/).

 ### Call for Papers / Participation
 > Join the activity as presenter either a research project or a poster.
-We invite researhers to submit papers.
+We invite researchers to submit papers.
 Read more about the [call](./call_paper/).

 ## Contact & More Info
 |    |    |    |